ang-zeyu/infisearch/docs/src/indexer/language.md

 # `lang_config`

 The snippet below shows the default values for language configuration.
-The key controlling the main tokenizer module to use is the `lang` key, while the `options` key supplies tokenization options unique to each module.
+The key controlling the main tokenizer module to use is `lang`, while the `options` key supplies tokenization options unique to each module.

 > These options are also applied to `@morsels/search-ui`, which sources this information from some metadata available in the index output directory.